huggingface/dell-ai/README.md

 # Dell AI SDK and CLI

-A Python SDK and CLI for interacting with the Dell Enterprise Hub (DEH), allowing users to programmatically browse available AI models, view platform configurations, and generate deployment snippets for running AI models on Dell hardware.
+A Python SDK and CLI for interacting with the Dell Enterprise Hub (DEH), allowing users to programmatically browse available AI models, view platform configurations, and generate deployment snippets for running AI models on Dell systems.

 ## Features